-Roast, peel, and deseed the bell peppers using your favorite method (if you need guidance, see tip above and instructions here).
+- Roast, peel, and deseed the bell peppers using your favorite method (if you need guidance, see how I roast my bell peppers in the oven).
 Let cool completely.

-In the bowl of a food processor or blender, combine the flesh of the bell peppers with the rest of the ingredients, from walnuts to pomegranate molasses, and purée until smooth, scraping the sides of the bowl regularly.
-Taste, adjust the seasoning, and refrigerate until ready to serve*.
+- In the bowl of a food processor or blender, combine the flesh of the bell peppers with the rest of the ingredients, from walnuts to pomegranate molasses, and purée until smooth, scraping the sides of the bowl regularly.
+Taste, adjust the seasoning, and refrigerate until ready to serve (see note).